Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Experiments

-We use embedding dimensions $L=3,D'=10$ to compare our method against 11 functional ANOVA tests---for brevity we report results for 3 of them which use different methodological approaches (see Appendix for complete results).
-All methods maintain nominal size for $\delta=0$ (Figure \ref{fig:power} a).
+We use embedding dimensions $L=3,D'=10$ to compare our method against 11 functional ANOVA tests---we report results for 3 of them in Figure~\ref{fig:power}a (see Appendix~\ref{sec:appB} for complete results).
+All methods maintain nominal size for $\delta=0$ (Figure \ref{fig:power}a).
 While the combination test (ISD comb) based on our proposal outperformed all the other tests across all values of $\delta$, the bootstrap test that uses the overall $\mathbb{T}$ statistic (ISD T boot) performs better than Fmaxb but worse than others.
+In terms of computation time, ISD comb takes the least amount of time (Fig.~\ref{fig:times}a).

-We also compare the $p$-value combination test based on an \emph{unsliced} 24-dimensional inverse CDF embedding with sliced $IS\W$-based tests (Figure \ref{fig:power} b).
+We also compare the $p$-value combination test based on an \emph{unsliced} 24-dimensional inverse CDF embedding with sliced $IS\W$-based tests (Figure \ref{fig:power}b).
 We use multiple pairs of $(L,D')$ values, all of them giving overall embeddings of dimension $D=LD'=24$.
 The performance of an $IS\W$-based test that uses slicing over only the first eigenfunction is almost as good as the unsliced version.
 With more eigenfunctions, the powers first improve considerably, then become similar to the unsliced version again.

 \paragraph*{Manifold domains}